troychaplin/superhero-api/README.md

 -   [Font Awesome React Component](https://fontawesome.com/v6/docs/web/use-with/react/) - Using the [dynamic icon importing](https://fontawesome.com/v6/docs/web/use-with/react/add-icons) method
 -   [Use SASS modules with React](https://blog.bitsrc.io/how-to-use-sass-and-css-modules-with-create-react-app-83fa8b805e5e)
 -   [Loading animations](https://cssfx.netlify.app/)
--   [Tailwind CSS](https://tailwindcss.com/docs/screen-readers) - I may not be able to use it for this test, but I'm stealing some of the CSS, such as the `sr-only` styles
+-   [Tailwind CSS](https://tailwindcss.com/docs/screen-readers) - I may not be able to use it for this test, but I'm stealing some of the CSS to use as mixins
 -   [That time when you find the perfect font for the project](https://fonts.google.com/specimen/Fredericka+the+Great?query=Fredericka)